 But I’ll still take it.

-All went smoothly going through customs.
-The guy was amused by my so-called tent…”not much to it, eh?”
+All went smoothly going through NZ customs.
+All backpacking and camping equipment has to be declared and get inspected for bugs and stuff.
+The customs guy was amused by my so-called tent…”not much to it, eh?”
 No, just enough for me.
-As promised, Denis was there to pick me up and drop me off downtown at my hostel.
+As previously arranged, Trail Angel Denis was there to pick me up at the airport and drop me off downtown at my hostel.
 He even waited for me to sort through my stuff, making sure I had all I need for this first leg.
 What a great guy!

 I got my food shopping done and now am just killing time in Auckland.
 I ended up with WAY too much food for 3 days…oops.
 I’m still in the mindset of some serious hiker hunger, not wanting feel as starved as I did on the CT.
 At least the rest of my pack is light.